top of page

 I never met my grandmother, but I've heard that she was a charasmatic and brilliant woman.
 She grew up in Brooklyn, New York to Polish and Russian parents and later attended Cornell University at age 16, which is where she met my grandfather.
 They moved to the Virginia suburbs of Washington, D.C. because my grandfather was offered a teaching position at George Washington University.
 My grandmother was very active in the Democratic Party, which is how she had been offered the teaching position at Burgundy Farm.

 As my son's preschool teacher and I shared stories about our families, we discovered a similarity in some of our family members who had attended Burgundy Farm.
-As adults, they had chosen to live simple and off-the-grid lifestyles.
+As adults, they had chosen to live simple and even off-the-grid lifestyles.
 Perhaps this safe haven of a school, set on 26-acres of partially wooded land, instilled in them a yearning for peace and a skillset for self-reliance.

 Today, Burgandy Farm is thriving.
 It operates on the same 26-acre campus where the first school building was converted from a dairy barn.
 The school's mission nurtures "an appreciation for human diversity" and is guided by the belief that "we are inherently connected to all people and the world around us."